SFDO-Tooling/CumulusCI/docs/dev.rst

 Controlling GitHub Dependency Resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CumulusCI converts dynamic dependencies specified via GitHub repositories into specific package versions and commit references by applying one or more *resolvers*.
-You can customize the resolvers that CumulusCI applies to control how beta managed packages and second-generation feature packages, or to intervene more deeply in the dependency resolution process.
+You can customize the resolvers that CumulusCI applies to control when it will use beta managed packages or second-generation feature test packages, or to intervene more deeply in the dependency resolution process.

 CumulusCI organizes resolvers into *resolution strategies*, which are named, ordered lists of resolvers to apply.
 When CumulusCI applies a resolution strategy to a dependency, it applies each resolver from top to bottom until a resolver succeeds in resolving the dependency.